 Research shows that teens do better in school when their families are involved in their lives in and out of school.
-Here are some things you can do to help your student adjust to middle school:
+Here are some things you can do to help your student adjust to high:

-- Discuss any concerns that your student may have before starting middle school. - Talk to your student about the physical and social changes and social pressures that often occur. - Encourage your student to take challenging classes.
+- Discuss any concerns that your student may still have about starting high school. - Talk to your student about the physical and social changes and social pressures that often occur. - Encourage your student to take challenging classes.
 Ask your student's teachers or guidance counselor if these classes will help your student be competitive in high school and beyond.